nderscore/runty/README.md

 * Variable (interpolation / subsitution / expansion) with support for property accessor chaining
 * Parse/compile your templates once, execute them multiple times with different values
 * Support for array output, allowing substitution of non-string values (such as React components)
-* Extensible with custom functions (or use our [Standard Library (fns)](https://nderscore.github.io/runty/docs/fns))
+* Extensible with custom functions (or use our [Standard Library (fns)](https://runty.js.org/docs/fns))
 * Bundle-bloat friendly.
 Small, tree-shakeable library with zero dependencies

-This library is still under active development and should be considered beta/experimental.

 ------

 ## Documentation

-Documentation is available at https://nderscore.github.io/runty
+Documentation and a demo are available at https://runty.js.org

 ------